-Appendix 1: Declaration of Interest Form
+App Appendix 1: Declaration of Interest Form

+l,

-a member of the Wiltshire Pension Fund Local Pension Board (the "Board") give notice that I, and to the best of my knowledge my spouse, civil partner, person with whom I live as husband or wife, or person with whom I live with as a civil partner have the following Relevant Interests as defined in the Committee's conflict of interest policy guidelines (Please state none where appropriate)
+the bes st of my knowledge my s son with whom I live with on Fund Local Pension Board (the bouse, civil partner, person with we as a civil partner have the follow rest policy guidelines (Please state hom I live as husband or wife, ing Relevant Interests as defined

-1. Employment, office, trade, profession or vocation

-You should disclose any employment, office (e.g. director or trustee), trade, profession or vocation carried on whether or not for profit or gain, including the name and address of the employer/appointor.
+1. You should disclose any de, profession or vocation employment, office (e.g. director of er or not for profit or gain, including

-2. Contracts
+Member

+Spouse/Civil Partner/Coh abitee

-You should detail any current contract under which goods or services are to be provided or works are to be executed and where any other party to the contract may be affected by the work of the Board.
+2. Contracts You should detail any current contract under which goods or services are to be provided or works are to be executed and where any other party to the contract may be affected by the work of the Board.

-2. Securities
+Member

+Spouse/Civil Partner/Coh abitee

-You should detail any beneficial interest in securities which may be a Relevant Interest where either the total nominal value of the securities exceeds £25,000 or one hundredth of the total issued share capital, or one hundredth of the total issued share capital of any class of shares issued.
+2. Securities You should detail any beneficial interest in securities which may be a Relevant Interest where either the total nominal value of the securities exceeds £25,000 or one hundredth of the total issued share capital, or one hundredth of the total issued share capital of any class of shares issued.
+Member Spouse/Civil Partner/Cohabitee

-3. Disclosure of Gifts and Hospitality
+opeded/civil r draid/reen abitos

-You should reveal the name of any person from whom you have received a gift or hospitality with an estimated value of at least £50 which you have received in your capacity as a member of the Board.
+3. Hospitality me of any person from whom you f at least £50 which you have recei

-Date of receipt of Gift/Hospitality Name of Donor Reason and Nature of Gift/Hospitality
+ate of receipt of ft/Hospitality Name of Donor Reason and Nature of Gift/Hospitality

+-